ritabratamaiti/AnyModal/README.md

 ## Community

 Join our subreddit at [r/AnyModal](https://www.reddit.com/r/AnyModal) to discuss ideas, ask questions, and share your projects using AnyModal.
+You can also visit our [Hugging Face organization page](https://huggingface.co/AnyModal) for more resources, models, and examples.

 ## License

 This project is licensed under the MIT License.
 Feel free to use and modify as needed.

 ---

-Happy building with AnyModal!
+Happy building with AnyModal! 🚀